 In the second dataset, the absolute differences are larger because the data points spread out further.
 We have distances of 2, 2, 4, 4.
 They sum to 12.
 Dividing by 4, the mean is 3.
 Consequently, MAD is 3 for this dataset.
 The average distance between the data points and the mean is 3.
 The larger value indicates the spread of the second dataset is greater than the first.

 Worked Example of Finding the Mean Absolute Deviation by Hand

 In the worksheet below, we’ll assume that we’ve already calculated the sample average, which is 32.
 For comparison purposes, I employ the same dataset that I use in my post about SD calculations.

-The calculations for the mean absolute deviations in the worksheet involve the following:
+The calculations in the worksheet involve applying the mean absolute deviation formula: